-Brief Background About Her Husband
+Brief Background About Victoria’s Husband – John Gotti

 John Gotti was born to parents of Italian origins on October 27, 1940.
 As the fifth of thirteen children, Gotti grew up in extreme poverty and got into crime from the early age of 14.
-Although a high school student of Franklin K. Lane, Gotti dropped out of school so he could join the Fulton-Rockaway Boy; a small gang affiliated with the Mafia.
-From there, he rose through the ranks until he became boss of the Gambino family after murdering its then leader, Paul Castellano in a shootout on the night of 16th December 1985.
+Although a high school student of Franklin K. Lane, Gotti dropped out of school so he could join the Fulton-Rockaway Boy, a small gang affiliated with the Mafia.
+From there, he rose through the ranks until he became boss of the Gambino family after murdering its then-leader, Paul Castellano, in a shootout on the night of 16th December 1985.

 He was installed as the leader of the family barely a month later.
-Gotti reigned as a crime boss and was so popular for his expensive shiny dress sense in the late eighties into the early nineties until the law caught up with him.
-In 1998, while serving his life-time prison term, he was diagnosed with throat cancer which eventually led to his death on 10th June 2002.
+Gotti reigned as a crime boss and was so popular for his expensive, shiny dress sense in the late eighties into the early nineties until the law caught up with him.
+In 1998, while serving his lifetime prison term, he was diagnosed with throat cancer, which eventually led to his death on 10th June 2002.

 Where Is Victoria DiGiorgio Since Her Husband’s Death?

 Now widowed, Victoria has four living children out of five: Angel (b.1961), Victoria (b.1962), John Jr. (1964), and Peter Jr. The woman showed impressive grit in defending her children from the ire of the public media.
-Although her kids are now grown up, Victoria continued to push for the release of her first son John Jr. who had reportedly taken after his father.
+Although her kids are now grown up, Victoria continued to push for the release of her first son, John Jr., who had reportedly taken after his father.
 The family was shocked after news came that John Gotti Jr. had been arrested for gambling and extortion in 1998.
-Unbeknownst to them, John Jr. had been boss of the Gambino crime family since his father’s incarceration.
+Unbeknownst to them, John Jr. had been the boss of the Gambino crime family since his father’s incarceration.

-However, this had been a secret between Gotti and his father and the rest of the Gambinos.
+However, this had been a secret between Gotti, his father, and the rest of the Gambinos.
 DiGiorgio was reportedly infuriated with her husband for putting their son in harm’s way.
 She would later coarse her son to take a plea, a step she regrets till today.
 John Gotti Jr. remained locked up in prison until December of 2009.

-What Is She Doing Now?
+What Is Victoria DiGiorgio Doing Now?

 In 2009, the year Gotti Jr. was released from prison, Victoria published her first book, The Family of Mine: What It Was Like Growing Up Gotti.
 The book became the basis for a biopic screenplay for Lifetime’s Victoria Gotti: My Father’s Daughter.